dubsquared/devopsblog/source/_posts/2013-04-30-connect-objectrocket-to-cloud-servers.markdown

 ###Signup

 The first thing you'll need to do is [signup for an ObjectRocket plan](http://www.objectrocket.com/pricing).
 Plans start at as little as $29 per month for a 1GB shard and there's a 30-day free trial, so you can try it out without any risk.
+Please note that bandwidth charges will incur for communications between Cloud Servers and ObjectRocket.

 ###Billing